ivuorinen/starred/README.md

 - [nhoizey/jekyll-postfiles](https://github.com/nhoizey/jekyll-postfiles) - A Jekyll plugin that copies static files from the _posts to the _site folder
 - [philnash/jekyll-mastodon_webfinger](https://github.com/philnash/jekyll-mastodon_webfinger) - A Jekyll plugin that adds a WebFinger file to your site, allowing you to use your own domain to help others discover your Mastodon profile.
 - [scttnlsn/dandelion](https://github.com/scttnlsn/dandelion) - Incremental Git repository deployment.
 - [shivammathur/homebrew-php](https://github.com/shivammathur/homebrew-php) - Homebrew tap for PHP 5.6 to 8.6.
-PHP 8.5 and PHP 8.6 are built nightly :beer:
+PHP 8.6 is built nightly :beer:
 - [thoughtbot/guides](https://github.com/thoughtbot/guides) - A guide for programming in style.

 ## Rust